 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Central
+Recommended Coworking Spaces in Central and nearby

 Where the loos get flushed with seawater and you don't stay long in the ground once you have died (after 6 years in the public cemetery the deceased is exhumed and cremated due to lack of land space), Central, like the whole of Hong Kong does not have any restrictions about selling alcohol to minors.
 The lack of land and housing has driven the poor to live in small plywood "coffins" or iron cages.
 Central is wall-to-wall not only with buildings, but with bustling people and what appears to be breeding bicycles and scooters.

 Awash in 1,223 gleaming glass skyscrapers, Central has been the center of trade from the British Colonial era (1841) and continues to flourish in spite of the transfer of sovereignty back to China in 1997.
 Sitting on the Kowloon Peninsula on the north shore of Hong Kong Island, Central is across from the Victoria Harbor.
 Getting around Hong Kong is easy; they have one of the world's most efficient subway systems.
 It is also where you will find a 2,600-foot covered escalator to help you get up and down the large hills with ease, although you may be a bit cramped like sardines in a tin.